Couchers-org/couchers/site/markdown/faq.md

 We fundamentally believe that [attempting to make a profit out of couch-surfing is a bad idea](/issues/profit-and-incentives).
 It introduces incentives that damage the community and would not make financial sense — the couch-surfing idea, based on non-transactional experiences, is not monetizable.
 This is about societal value, not monetary value.

+We intend to keep the platform as non-profit forever.
+Our plan to follow this relies on three fundamental pillars:

+1. We are legally established as a **non-profit foundation**, and our [constitution](/foundation) contains provisions that prevents the company from ceasing to be a non-profit, or transferring its assets to an entity that is not a non-profit.

+2. We will carry out a policy of **distributed moderation**, so that we will engage hundreds of moderators as volunteers around the world to moderate their own communities.
+We will make the platform reliant on volunteers, and so the entity controlling the platform could not be a for-profit business without violating laws in many countries.
+The foundation would have to remain as a non-profit to continue operating.

+3. Our code base is **open source**.
+If the community ever feels like the leaders of the platform are not acting in their interest, they can simply fork the codebase, making a copy that is under control of new management.

-While we haven't solidified it just yet, the plan is to [build the community into the functioning](/solutions/communities-and-trust) of the platform, and you can look at some potential ideas for how we'll achieve this on our [governance models](/governance) discussion.
-We do encourage you to sign up and contribute ideas for how we could achieve this as best as possible.
+We do encourage you to [sign up](/signup) and contribute ideas for how we can further secure Couchers.org as being non-profit forever.

 ### Why are you working on this?
 What are you getting out of it?